top of page

 Home visits with El Campo addresses do not require a travel fee.
 All other in-

-home appointments require a $30 travel fee, which is already factored into the booking price.
+home appointments require a $30 travel fee.
+This is already factored into the self-pay prices.

-Click the links on my 'Services' page to verify your insurance.
-If I don't accept your insurance, I am able to write a superbill for you (upon request) to submit to your insurance.
-I have guidance materials I provide for how to do so.
+If I am unable to accept your insurance, I can write a superbill for you (upon request) to submit to your insurance.
 Your insurance will determine how much they will reimburse you based on your benefits.

 Yes, but please let me know as soon as possible!
 If you do not attend an appointment, your payment isn't refunded.
 20% of your payment will be retained for cancellations given with less than 24 hours notice, while the remainder will be reimbursed.
 I highly recommend you read the Refund and Cancellations policy in our Terms of Service.